 “Deacons likewise must be dignified, not double-tongued, not addicted to much wine, not greedy for dishonest gain.
 They must hold the mystery of the faith with a clear conscience.
 And let them also be tested first; then let them serve as deacons if they prove themselves blameless.
 Their wives likewise must be dignified, not slanderers, but sober-minded, faithful in all things.
 Let deacons each be the husband of one wife, managing their children and their own households well.
 For those who serve well as deacons gain a good standing for themselves and also great confidence in the faith that is in Christ Jesus “– 1 Timothy 3:8-13 (ESV)

-- Later, Paul gave instructions for the qualifications of deacons (1 Timothy 3:8-13) that are almost identical to those of elders – with the exception of being able to teach (setting doctrine is a governmental responsibility carried by elders in partnership with apostles).
+- Later, Paul gave instructions for the qualifications of deacons (1 Timothy 3:8-13).
+They are almost identical to those of elder, with the exception of being able to teach (setting doctrine is a governmental responsibility carried by elders in partnership with apostles).
 In other words, those who fulfil the role of deacon must be those who set an example for other believers in character and conduct.

 - In this same passage, it is made clear that women can also be deacons (or deaconesses).

 - Deacons must be tested first (1 Timothy 3:10).
-Whilst Paul doesn’t clarify what a test should be, the context seems to show that there must be a track record in the life of a prospective deacon, and that is a person should be living and acting as a deacon would for a period before being set into office.
+Whilst Paul doesn’t clarify what a test should be, the context seems to show that there must be a track record in the life of a prospective deacon.
+That person should be living and acting as a deacon would for a period before being set into office.

 - In Acts 6, the apostles told the people to choose seven men that the apostles would then trust with the work.
-This does not mean that deacons are elected by some democratic method but rather that they can be recognised as leaders and examples by the people.
-For this reason, before any person is ordained as a deacon, there should be an opportunity for people to raise any concerns about character issues that leadership may not be aware of.
+This does not mean that deacons are elected by some democratic method, but rather that they can be recognised as leaders and examples by the people.
+For this reason, before any person is ordained as a deacon, there should be an opportunity for people to raise any concerns about character issues of which the leadership may not be aware.

 There is no real job description given for deacons in Scripture.
 This is most likely deliberate.
 Deacons serve Christ by serving the church in a wide variety of ways.
 Some notable examples of deacons roles could include working full time for the church in an administrative capacity, leading ministries within the life of the church, overseeing one or more Community groups, or simply exercising specific giftings within the life of a congregation.
 This list is illustrative of the kind of roles deacons can fulfil and is certainly not exhaustive.